qkost/raiders-of-the-lost-dice/Session Notes/Session 38.md

 		* Thinora -- True Polymoph, Forcecage, Gate
 		* Bok -- Stuns, turn into dragon

+"Well, dear, it is unfortunate that we missed you.
+It seems from your lack of communication, deception in our brief correspondence, and flight of our meeting that you no longer intend to fulfill your end of our bargain.
+I warn you, you do not wish to cross me.
+You will achieve nothing and become nothing -- just ask what's left of your father.

+It is a shame to have come to this, but I have needed to come up with an alternate means of motivating you.
+Tell your green friend that if he ever wishes to see
+"
 ### 4. Secrets and Clues

 * [[Zunda'i-Miir]] secrets